Berliner-Feuerwehr/BF-Open-Data/README.md

 There may be differences to the annual report of the Berlin Fire Brigade, which may stem from a case-by-case consideration of the missions.
 Differences arise primarily in the classification of missions as "other" or internal missions.

+The emergency call data shown here results from the regular telephony system.
+In case of technical problems and maintenance work emergency calls are processed through a redundant fallback system.
+The emergency control centre can be reached at any time without restriction.
+However, there does not exist an automated technical export of the emergency call counts in the fallback mode and thus no emergency call counts are available for publication as open data.

 On New Year's Eve ( turn of the year 24/25), there were temporary restrictions on the 112 emergency number, meaning that emergency calls were briefly answered at the fallback level.
 These calls were not documented in the system, thus the emergency call numbers shown here are not complete.
 The emergency control center was able to process emergency calls at all times, emergency calls were accepted and all missions were processed.

 ## Getting Started: